elixir-bridge/elixir-bridge.github.io/04_Mix_Applications/12-supervisors.markdown

   end
 ```

 Notice that we specify the name of our App as what we pass to the `mod` option.
-This will start application when it to run.